dorahero/PyETL/a104/README.md

 # Step 4:
 - The `result` includes `Refresh time`, `Job name`, `Industry category`, `Location`, `Skill requirements`...
 ![](./png/4_result1.PNG )
-- also you can count how mucht `skill` in this list
+- also you can count how much `skill` in this list
 ![](./png/6_skill_result.PNG )
 - sorted by `location`
 ![](./png/7_location.PNG )